ruohoruotsi/LSTM-Music-Genre-Classification/README.md

  * librosa - for audio feature extraction

 ### Ideas for improving accuracy:
+ * [GTZAN dataset has problems](https://arxiv.org/abs/1306.1461), how do we use it with consideration?
  * Normalize MFCCs & other input features ([Recurrent BatchNorm](https://arxiv.org/pdf/1603.09025v4.pdf)?)
  * Decay learning rate
  * How are we initing the weights?